 - If your breadcrumbs are super fine and powdery, definitely do another coating of breadcrumbs.
 If your breadcrumbs are somewhat thick, then you don’t have to do this process.

 - Be generous with oil when you fry the egg rolls.
-And dump all the rolls at once to the oil.
+And do not dump all the rolls at once to the oil.
 It can reduce the oil temp significantly which makes the egg rolls absorb more oil and become soggy.

 - Visit my Sri Lankan fish rolls recipe for more tips.